 StarSkate offers opportunities for skaters of all ages to develop figure skating skills in the areas of ice dance, skating skills, free skate and artistic skating.
 Skaters have the opportunity to take Skate Canada Assessments through a nationally standardized testing system, as well as attend StarSkate competitions, including the StarSkate Championships.

 The StarSkate program includes group sessions as well as private and semi-private lessons with a certified professional skating coach.
 StarSkate offers participants the opportunity for personal growth and the development of important life skills such as goal setting, self discipline, confidence, time management, pursuing a healthy lifestyle, and coping strategies to deal with success and failure.

 Skills are a combination of fundamental skating movements, executed on a pattern and skated solo.
-The basic components of all disciplines of figure skating are incorporated into the program.
-The movements are derived from former compulsory figures, free skating and ice dancing.
 The objective of the Skating Skills program is mastery of the basic fundamentals of skating – edge quality, control, power and speed.

-The Dance program teaches timing, musicality, rhythm interpretation, structure as well as basic skating skills such as edges, flow, control and unison.
+Dance teaches timing, musicality, rhythm interpretation, structure as well as basic skating skills such as edges, flow, control and unison.

 Freeskate consists of the execution of jumps, spins, footwork, field movements and stroking, either in isolation or performed in sequence to music.

-If a skater would like to skate additional days, it is permitted to drop in.
-The fees are $15 for members of Figure 8 Skating Club and $20 for non-members.
-Please pay drop fees online prior to going on the ice.
+Drop in fees are $17 for members of Figure 8 Skating Club and $25 for non-members.
+To drop in, please notify the Skating Director (email email@example.com) in advance.
+Drop-in fees must be paid online prior to going on the ice.